-The value of venture capital funds in Australia almost increased sevenfold.
-Above this, the market size of the alternative finance market in Australia surged from little less than 27 million U.S. dollars in 2013 to over 600 million U.S. dollars in 2016.
-Also the involvement of universities and other companies to accelerate startups in their early stage increased drastically within the last years.
-Universities lately started investing a lot of money in entrepreneurship and launched new programs or expanded their already existing schemes.
-Despite the increased governmental or private support and a lot of angel and venture capital investment deals, Australia is also facing some problems such as a risk-averse culture with a strong sense of national humility or the lack of exit routes.
+Startup hubs and acceleratorsThe involvement of companies as well as universities to accelerate startups in their early stage has increased drastically within the last years.
+Universities, such as the University of Sydney, have started investing a lot of money in entrepreneurship and have launched new programs or expanded their already existing schemes.
+Despite the increased governmental and private support, as well as a lot of angel and venture capital investment deals, Australian startups face intangible barriers to their growth such as a risk-averse culture and a strong sense of national humility.